The Affine Divergence: Aligning Activation Updates Beyond Normalisation: Theoretical Background

 \section{Theoretical Background}

-This section begins by providing an overview of the affine divergence, how it arises, and the disparity between the ideal and effective update steps.
-Then it continues to the implications of such a divergence, the various solutions for its convergence and the interpretation of the newly altered computations.
+This section provides a mathematical overview of the affine divergence, clarifying its origin and the discrepancy between the ideal and effective updates.
+Following this is a discussion of its implications, then the derivation of the various solutions to its convergence and their interpretations and properties.